macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Visible: Notes are completely visible.

 Hidden: Notes become invisible 3/4ths of the way before reaching the receptors.
+ATTACKS: Visibility range can be adjusted with an argument.

 Sudden: Notes are invisible, then become visible 1/4th of the way towards the receptors.
+ATTACKS: Visibility range can be adjusted with an argument.

 Stealth: Notes are completely invisible.